AgentPack: A Dataset of Code Changes, Co-Authored by Agents and Humans: Fine-Tuning Models with

 \paragraph{Model selection, training hyperparameters, and evaluation settings}

-To facilitate comparison with prior work, we train DeepSeekCoder Base (1.3B and 6.7B), which are the base models for EditCoder~\citep{cassanoCanItEdit2024}.
-In our replication, we get different scores ($\pm 0.02$) than those reported by \citet{cassanoCanItEdit2024}.
-From communication with the original authors, we conclude that our evaluation procedure is correct, thus we use our newly computed scores below.
+For Python training, to facilitate comparison with prior work, we train DeepSeekCoder Base (1.3B and 6.7B), which are the base models for EditCoder~\citep{cassanoCanItEdit2024}.
+In our replication, we get different scores ($\pm 0.02$) than those reported by \citet{cassanoCanItEdit2024}, so we report scores computed under our evaluation protocol.

+In addition, we train Qwen3-1.7B-Base and CodeLlama-7B-Base under the same evaluation protocol to provide a broader comparison with EditCoder and our dataset.
+For JavaScript training we used the same set of models without a prior work (EditCoder was only trained on Python).

-We fine-tune both models with the AdamW optimizer, with learning rate $2\times 10^{-5}$, global batch size $64$, a cosine learning rate schedule with warmup ratio $0.1$, and three epochs.
-We loss-mask the prompts in each item.
-We train on a node with a GH200 ``Grace Hopper'' chip with 4xGH100 GPUs.
+We fine-tune all models with the AdamW optimizer, with learning rate $2\times 10^{-5}$, global batch size $64$, a cosine learning rate schedule with warmup ratio $0.1$.
+For Python evaluations, DeepSeekCoder is trained for three epochs to remain consistent with prior work, while Qwen3 and CodeLlama are limited to 1000 training steps.
+For JavaScript, all models--Qwen3, CodeLlama, and DeepSeekCoder--are likewise trained for only 1000 steps to control computational cost.
+In all settings, we apply loss masking to the prompts.

 For evaluation, we report pass@1 score computed using 20 completions sampled with temperature $0.2$ and top-$p$ sampling ($p=0.95$).
 For the models trained to edit code, we evaluate zero-shot with a prompt template that matches the training format.
 For the base model, we provide a one-shot prompt with a single example (see \cref{fig:one-shot-prompt-template} in Appendix) when evaluating CanItEdit (see below).